ultrafastexeter/standa-python-module/README.md

-# Python Module for Standa 8SMC1-USBhF Stepper Motor Controller
+# Python Module for Standa 8SMC1-USBhF

-Python module for controlling Standa 8SMC1-USBhF Stepper Motor Controller connected to a Windows PC over USB.
+Python module for controlling Standa 8SMC1-USBhF Motor Controller connected to a Windows PC over USB.

 ## Dependencies
 * Windows Only - Tested on Windows 7 and 10